ppone/docs/guides/chasing2.md

 #### Escalations

 An escalation will flag an account for review.
 This can go on the team-wide to do list, or can escalate an account to a specific person and get added to their to do list.

+### Monitoring chasing progress

+You can see chasing progress across your entire customer list at a glance.

+-screenshot-

+If you want to see the specifics of an individual account then you can go to the **Collections** tab of that customer's account.

+-screenshot-